 Ed delivered one of his two children

-Karissa’s ability to work independently, her positive attitude, and her diverse skill set make her a valuable member on a wide variety of project teams.
-She’s a leader in our multifamily residential practice, with extensive experience working with non-profit housing developers on affordable and market rate residential projects.
+Karissa has been an important member of the DBVW team for over fifteen years and has worked on numerous project types.
+She is a leader in both our multifamily residential and schools practices.
+With her experience working with non-profit housing developers to create affordable and market rate multi-family developments and helping school departments to reimagine their educational facilities, Karissa is often a go to team leader for these types of projects.
 When she joined the firm in 2006, her first assignment was working on the design of DBVW’s new offices; not an easy task when you consider the “client” was 30 architects and designers.
-Karissa continues to assist with new tenant fit-outs and interior design projects, with a special expertise in lighting design.
+Karissa’s known by clients for her dedication to each project, friendly attitude, and excellent communication skills.

 Wanted to be an architect since:

-Her first set of Legos...30 years later and she still plays with them
+Her first set of Legos...40 years later and she still plays with them

 Can recite thousands of movie quotes and song lyrics